 During her years of practice, Judge DiPentima was an active member of the Connecticut Bar Association, serving as president of the Young Lawyers Section from 1989 to 1990, and as a member of the Hartford County Bar Association, where she served as treasurer from 1993 to 1994 and as a director from 1990 to 1993.
 Each year since the late 1980s, she has written one or two chapters of annotations for the Connecticut Superior Court Civil Rules Annotated (Thomson Reuters).

 Since her appointment to the bench, Judge DiPentima's assignments have included presiding judge of the Hartford and New Britain Housing Divisions, presiding judge in Meriden and, from 1998 to 2003, Administrative Judge of the Judicial District of Litchfield.
 She has served on the Rules Committee of the Superior Court and the Judicial Education Committee, and is currently co-chair of the Advisory Committee on Appellate Rules.
 From 2001 to 2002, she served as president of the Connecticut Judges Association.
 In 2010, Judge DiPentima received the Connecticut Bar Association’s Henry J. Naruk Judiciary Award.
 In 2011, she received the Distinguished Service Award from the University of Connecticut School of Law Alumni Association.

-In June of 2007, Chief Justice Chase Rogers appointed her to serve as chair of the newly-formed Public Service and Trust Commission, which created a five-year strategic plan for the Judicial Branch.
-She continues to oversee the implementation of the Judicial Branch strategic plan.
-On March 29, 2010, Judge DiPentima was sworn in as Chief Judge of the Appellate Court by Chief Justice Rogers.
+In June of 2007, Chief Justice Rogers appointed her to serve as chair of the newly-formed Public Service and Trust Commission, which created a five-year strategic plan for the Judicial Branch.
+She continues to oversee the implementation of the Judicial Branch's strategic plan.
+In January of 2012, Judge DiPentima became an Adjunct Professor at the University of Connecticut School of Law.